tomasguillen/picklejar/README.md

 ## Highlights:
 1. Both APIs work with streams, files and arbitrary buffers of bytes.
 2. You can mix both APIs to have redundancy and speed where needed: *deep_copy_*, and *deep_read_*, for reliability.
 And *write_*, and *read_*, for faster low level operations.
 The latter should only be used for objects that have sequential storage; unless, you plan to ignore non-sequential items.
-For example, a map doesn't have sequential storage so you would use *deep_\** API; but, if you have an object that contains a map, and you want to ignore the map, and read the other value members; the read API has a way to do that.
+For example, a map doesn't have sequential storage so you would use the *deep_\** API; but, if you have an object that contains a map, and you want to ignore the map, and read the other value members; the read API has a way to do that.
 See [Solution 4](#solution-4-based-in-solution-3-ignore-the-value-and-instead-use-its-default-constructor).

 ## Versioning System
 Only the deep copy/read API is setup to be able to write versioned objects and vectors, you can see a complete example that uses all the capabilites of this library in *examples/versioning_example.cpp* and *examples/versioning_example_2.cpp*, the second is a copy of the first with one more step and they have very similar usage.